kyanha/veilid/BOOTSTRAP-SETUP.md

 ### Generate a new keypair

-Copy the output to secure storage.
+Copy the output to secure storage such as a password manager.
+This information will be used in the next step and can be used for node recovery, moving to a different server, etc.

 ```shell
 veilid-server --generate-key-pair